bebora/LeafRoute/README.md

 - [Turf.js](https://turfjs.org/)
 - Sliders with constant sum inspired from [constant-sum-sliders](https://github.com/jacobsolomon15/constant-sum-sliders).

-The GeoJsons in the simulation page are from Comune di Milano [zones](https://geoportale.comune.milano.it/ATOM/SIT/Municipi/Municipi_Dataset_1.xml), [NILs](https://geoportale.comune.milano.it/ATOM/SIT/NIL/NIL_Service.xml).
+The GeoJsons in the simulation page are from Comune di Milano ([zones](https://geoportale.comune.milano.it/ATOM/SIT/Municipi/Municipi_Dataset_1.xml), [NILs](https://geoportale.comune.milano.it/ATOM/SIT/NIL/NIL_Service.xml)), converted to GeoJSON with [MyGeodata Converter](https://mygeodata.cloud/converter/).

 ## Backend
 The backend can be run in three ways: